 Welcome!

-As part of the Fred Fox School of Music, the choral area carries on a seventy-year tradition of joyful excellence in performance, education and scholarship.
+As part of the University of Arizona School of Music, the choral area carries on a seventy-year tradition of joyful excellence in performance, education and scholarship.
 We intentionally promote and celebrate inclusivity and diversity in our student population as well as in our concert programming and in our innovative curriculum.

-Eight choral ensembles provide enriching and gratifying musical experiences for students, faculty, staff and community members of all ability and experience levels.
-Graduates of our programs enjoy rewarding careers – in higher education, with professional and community choirs, at religious institutions and in K-12 programs throughout the country and abroad.
+Seven choral ensembles provide enriching and gratifying musical experiences for students, faculty, staff and community members of all ability and experience levels.
+Graduates of our programs enjoy rewarding careers in positions throughout the globe – in higher education, with professional and community choirs, at religious institutions and in K-12 programs.

-Both undergraduate and graduate students are afforded a variety of leadership opportunities as part of their studies and in the greater Tucson community, including with university and community ensembles, and also through financially supported participation in international master classes, workshops and the ACDA national conducting competition.
+Both undergraduate and graduate students are afforded a variety of leadership and professional opportunities as part of their studies and in the greater Tucson community, including with university and community ensembles, and also through financially supported participation in international master classes, professional organizations, conferences, research projects and workshops.

-University of Arizona choral ensembles have achieved distinction through collaborations with Tucson Symphony Orchestra, Kronos Quartet, True Concord Voices and Orchestra, City of Prague Philharmonic Orchestra and Tucson Desert Song Festival, and also through invited performances at Carnegie Hall as well as for the professional conferences of American Choral Directors Association, College Music Society, and Arizona Music Educators Association.
+University of Arizona choral ensembles have achieved distinction through invitations to perform at Carnegie Hall, with the Tucson Symphony Orchestra and other regional musical organizations, and for professional conferences of American Choral Directors Association, College Music Society, and Arizona Music Educators Association.

 Come join us and make the University of Arizona your musical home – we have a place for you!